In this guide I show how to remove and replace the LCD screen on a Dell Inspiron N4010 laptop.

 The LCD assembly secured to the display back cover with six screws.

 Remove all six screws.

 Separate the LCD assembly from the display back cover and place it the front side down on the palmrest/keyboard assembly.

 NOTE: if the webcamera cable glued to the back cover, carefully unglue it from the cover.

-Now you can access the back side of the LCD screen and disconnect the video cable from the screen.
+Now you can access the back side and disconnect the video cable.

-The video cable secured by sticky tape to the back of the screen.
+The video cable secured by sticky tape to connector.

 Carefully unglue the sticky tape.